slopp/snowreport/README.md

 - The R version relied on local storage, and production was scheduled on RStudio Connect and used a "production" volume mounted to the server.
 One scheduled function pulled all the data.
 A second scheduled function cleaned the data and generated a report.
 The two schedules were not connected, just run a half hour apart.

 - The second version of the project used all the GCP services.
-A scheduled cloud function would pull the data for all resorts and write it to GCS.
+A scheduled Cloud Function would pull the data for all resorts and write it to GCS.
 Then a constantly running ($$$) Dataflow job would read the GCS data and write it to BigQuery.
 Looker did most of the clean up and surfaced the resulting dashboard in a website using an iframe embed.

 - This version uses dagster!
 A few of the key benefits are:
     - There is now a separation between the production pipeline, my local testing, and a staging pipeline that runs on PRs to the code.
 This is the first version of the project tightly coupled with version control.

     - The different environments use the same logic, but different resources.
 The local pipeline runs with just pandas dataframes that are stored on disk.
 The staging pipeline writes the resort data to GCS and then loads and cleans it in BigQuery, within a staging dataset (schema).
 The production pipeline is the same as the staginging pipeline, but uses the production dataset (schema).

-    - The dagster version of the project correctly reflects the dependencies between the resorts and the final summary tables.
-Additionally, the data pulls from each resort are independent instead of being one function with a for-loop.
-This separation makes it easy to re-run one resort if the API call fails while still updating the resort summary with cached results for the other resorts.
+    - The dagster version of the project correctly reflects the dependency between the resort data and the final summary tables.
+Each resort data pull is an independent step instead of all the resort data being pulled in one function with a for-loop.
+This separation makes it easy to re-run one resort if the API call fails.
+The resort summary can be updated with the new resort data while using cached results for the other resorts.

     - This version uses DataStudio for the report visualization.
 As you can tell, my interest in the reporting layer has decreased over time while my interest in the backend pipeline has increased. :shrug:.
-The report probably looks the best in DataStudio which is a testament to how cruddy I am at CSS regardless of the platform or level of interest.
+The report probably looks the best in DataStudio anyway which is a testament to how cruddy I am at CSS regardless of the platform or level of interest.

 All in all, this version of the project definitely required the most investment, but it also feels the most robust.
 In refactoring the code I caught mistakes in my staging environment that would have just trashed my other "production" versions of the project.